Fernando-Pozo/Web-Acessibilidade/README.md

 ## Autores
-Made with :purple_heart: by [Fernando Marques](https://www.linkedin.com/in/fernando-pozo-marques-junior/) e [Marlon Silva](https://www.linkedin.com/in/marlon-silva-43075a184/))
+Made with by [Fernando Marques](https://www.linkedin.com/in/fernando-pozo-marques-junior/) e [Marlon Silva](https://www.linkedin.com/in/marlon-silva-43075a184/))